Francileudo Santos

-Francileudo Silva dos Santos Lima (فرانسيلودو سيلفا دوس سانتوس ليما; better known as Francileudo Santos or Santos; born 20 March 1979), is a Tunisian retired professional footballer who played as a forward.

-Born in Brazil, he became a naturalised Tunisian citizen before their hosting of the 2004 Africa Cup of Nations, and was joint top scorer as they won it.
+Francileudo Silva dos Santos Lima (فرانسيلودو سيلفا دوس سانتوس ليما; better known as Francileudo Santos or Santos; born 20 March 1979), is a retired professional footballer who played as a forward.
+Born in Brazil, he represented Tunisia before their hosting of the 2004 Africa Cup of Nations, and was joint top scorer as they won it.
 He also played at two more such tournaments, and the 2006 FIFA World Cup.

 Club career

 Born in Zé Doca, Maranhão, Brazil, Santos began his professional career with Standard Liège in Belgium, before spending two years with Étoile Sportive du Sahel in Tunisia.
 He then moved to FC Sochaux-Montbéliard in France in 2000, and was top scorer with 21 goals and player of the season as they won Ligue 2 in his first season.
-He played as they won the 2004 Coupe de la Ligue Final; in the last 32 he scored in a 3–2 extra-time home win over ASOA Valence.
+He played, as they won the 2004 Coupe de la Ligue Final; in the last 32 he scored in a 3–2 extra-time home win over ASOA Valence.
 In February 2004, he was removed from the squad to avoid a doping ban due to his corticoid use, as the club awaited a facsimile of his prescription from Tunisia.

 After nine goals in his final Ligue 1 season, Santos turned down a new two-year contract to sign for fellow league team Toulouse FC on a three-year deal in May 2005.
 Having played only four times under manager Élie Baup in his second season, he was loaned to FC Zürich of the Swiss Super League in February 2007 for the rest of the season.
 In May, he opened a 2–0 win against city rivals Grasshopper Club Zürich to take the title.

 On 1 July 2008, Santos returned to Sochaux on a one-year deal.
 He then had a season at FC Istres before going back to Étoile Sportive.

 Santos returned to Franche-Comté in September 2013, to sign for ASM Belfort of the fourth-tier CFA.
 In June 2015, he signed for a year at Swiss amateurs FC Porrentruy.